RetroSwimAU/TeradriveCode/README.md

 Download MD Studio, open `hello_world_with_PC_IO_write.s`, and build.
 Put resulting BIN file on EverDrive/etc, boot on TeraDrive in MD mode.

-After the ROM has booted, press C on the controller to switch to PC VGA output, and C to switch to MegaDrive VDP output.
+After the ROM has booted, press C on the controller to switch to PC VGA output, and B to switch to MegaDrive VDP output.
 The PC speaker will beep.
 At all times, the code is running on the M68K.

 ### Issues
 * Needs an ISA POST analyser card listening on port 0x80 installed.